savicario/addis-ababa-hydroserver-training-2026/README.md

 **Wednesday, September 16, 2026 | 15:35 – 17:30**

-In this session, you will learn how to retrieve the data you have uploaded to HydroServer and explore additional ways to automate data ingestion workflows.
-You will work through two practical exercises:
+In this session, you will learn how to retrieve data from HydroServer using the [hydroserverpy](https://pypi.org/project/hydroserverpy/) package and explore additional methods for automating data ingestion workflows.
+You will work through two practical exercises.

-- **Query data** stored in HydroServer using Python
-- Retrieve information about your **workspace, monitoring sites, datastreams, and observations**
-- Explore additional approaches for **automating data ingestion workflows**

-### What you will do
+### What You Will Do

 ### Exercise 3: Querying Data from HydroServer

-During the third exercise, you will use the data that you uploaded to HydroServer in the previous sessions.
-Using simple Python code and the **hydroserverpy** package, you will learn how to retrieve information from HydroServer and access your observations programmatically.
+During the third exercise, you will learn how to **query data stored in HydroServer**.
+In particular, you will retrieve the real-time stage data that you uploaded using the [Streaming Data Loader](https://hydroserver.org/user-guides/how-to/using-streaming-data-loader) and quality-controlled using the [HydroServer QC App](https://hydroserver.org/user-guides/how-to/quality-controlling-data.html) in Session 6a.

-In this exercise, you will use the **hydroserverpy** Python package to query the data you uploaded to HydroServer during the previous exercises.

-You will see examples of how to retrieve:

-- Your **workspace**
-- Your **monitoring sites**
-- Your **datastreams**
-- Your **observations**

-This will show you how to access data stored in HydroServer programmatically and use it in your own Python scripts and data workflows.
+Using Python and the [**hydroserverpy**](https://pypi.org/project/hydroserverpy/) package, you will:

+- Retrieve information about your **workspace, monitoring sites, datastreams, and observations**.
+- Access and explore your **quality-controlled observations programmatically**.
+- Explore additional approaches for **automating data ingestion workflows**.

 ### Follow the presentation

 We will go through this [Presentation](https://www.canva.com/design/DAHTaSbpvA8/6u_c2D13NrFw4MAb8ujgeg/edit) together step by step.
+You can refer back to the presentations after the training to review key concepts and exercise steps.

 ### Access the exercises